lucas-clemente/git-cr/README.md

-# git-cr — Client side encryption for git
+# 🔒 git-cr — Client side encryption for git

 [![Build Status](https://travis-ci.org/lucas-clemente/git-cr.svg?branch=master)](https://travis-ci.org/lucas-clemente/git-cr)

 ## What it does

-git-cr is a git remote that encrypts all data in a repo (including metadata) on your client.
+git-cr is a git remote that encrypts all data in a repo (including metadata) client-side.
 You can still use all of git's feature, including efficient deltas.

-Currently git-cr stores your data in encrypted form in a local directory (e.g. in Dropbox, Google Drive, ...), but a remote backend might be added soon.
+Currently git-cr stores your data in encrypted form in a local directory (e.g. in Dropbox, Google Drive, …), but a remote backend might be added soon.

 ## Instructions